In this article, you’ll learn the top things to do in Medellín, including the best places to visit and the top attractions.

-The city of Medellín is still undergoing a major transformation.
-It’s desperately trying to shed its rough skin as one of the most notoriously dangerous cities on earth, but today many parts of the city are safe, and travellers who have their wits about them need not worry too much about crime or violence.
+The city of Medellín has shed its rough skin as one of the most notoriously dangerous cities on earth, but today many parts of the city are safe, and travellers who have their wits about them need not worry too much about crime or violence.

 There are still areas in Medellín where you simply don’t go, but these places are quite easy to avoid.

-For us, we felt safe the entire week that we spent in the city and this feeling of security was just one of the many ways that we were surprised by the “City of Eternal Spring”.
+We felt safe the entire week that we spent in the city and this feeling of security was just one of the many ways that we were surprised by the “City of Eternal Spring”.
 Not to mention, the fact that there are so many fun things to do in Medellín!

 Travellers and digital nomads alike had told us how fantastic the city of Medellín is and while we did enjoy our time there, we didn’t feel that it had the immediate charm that we have felt in some other places (particularly other cities and towns around Colombia).